 - Having another sexually transmitted infection (STI), such as syphilis or genital herpes, may increase your chances of contracting HIV.
-Therefore, it is important to get tested regularly for other STIs in addition to HIV.

-- The best way to protect yourself from HIV and other STIs is to use a combination of safer sex practices, including condoms and/or HIV medications used prior to a sexual encounter (i.e., PrEP).
+Therefore, it is important to get tested regularly for other STIs in addition to HIV. - The best way to protect yourself from HIV and other STIs is to use a combination of safer sex practices, including condoms and PrEP. - While undetectable, a person living with HIV remains in good health and it is virtually impossible for them to transmit the virus to a partner.

-- People living with HIV

-who regularly take their

-medication can reduce

-the likelihood of passing

-the virus onto a sexual

-partner(s) by at least 96

-percent.